Course and Program Guidelines

-Course and Program grants are awarded to institutions for the purpose of strengthening existing curricular programs or building new programs in invention, innovation, and entrepreneurship.
-Through these grant funds, NCIIA supports creative pedagogical approaches that generate E-Teams* working on technology solutions to solve real-world problems.
+Course and Program grants are awarded to colleges and universities for the purpose of strengthening existing curricular programs and/or building new programs in invention, innovation, and entrepreneurship.
+Through these grant funds, NCIIA supports creative pedagogical approaches that generate student teams (E-Teams*) working on technology solutions to solve real-world problems.

 *What’s an E-Team?